mrsimonsen/SimoGrader/Example Assignments/Unit06-objects/20items_to_purchase.py/README.md

 Objective: Learn how to create objects with attributes, methods,  constructors, and string representations.

 ## Steps
-1. You've been given the main() method for this assignment.
-Do not edit it.
+*You've been given the main() method for this assignment.
+Do not edit it.*
-2. Create the Item class with a constructor that sets default values for the following public attributes: attribute|value
+1. Create the Item class with a constructor that sets default values for the following public attributes: attribute|value
 	--|--
 	name|"none"
 	price|0
 	quantity|0

-3. Create a method called total that returns the total value of the item.
+2. Create a method called total that returns the total value of the item.
-4. Create a string method that returns the attributes of the object like this example: ``Cookies 2 @ $0.76 = $1.52``.
+3. Create a string method that returns the attributes of the object like this example: ``Cookies 2 @ $0.76 = $1.52``.
 Format the price and total to always display to 2 rounded decimal places.
-5. Display the total cost of all the items, rounded to 2 decimal places.

 The output of the program should look like the following:
 ```